 For this reason, as a family business advisor in Brisbane, I often clarify exactly which hat people are wearing in certain situations and why.
 I find this brings them back to ensure they’re understanding their role within the business at that time and why it’s important for them to do so.

 With role clarity, comes role expectations and role responsibilities.
 Defining these and articulating them is as simple as answering the following questions, which by no coincidence is also what I believe every employee (family or not), wants to know when coming to work:

-In order to get the best results from employees, including family, I believe clearly articulating and documenting the answers to these three questions is key.
+To get the best results from employees, including family, I believe clearly articulating and documenting the answers to these three questions is key.
 Importantly, for family businesses to thrive, family members should be held to the same account as would be normal for anyone in that role.
-For work culture and family dynamics, there can no be no favouritism displayed for family members.
+For work culture and family dynamics, there can be no favouritism displayed for family members.